ahlstromcj/seq66/README.md

     *   Version 0.99.6:
         *   Follow-ons to issue #3:
-            *   Added a qscrollslave to allow QScrollArea to ignore the arrow keys.
-            *   This allows the pattern editor pains to remai in sync with the seqroll while still allowing use of the hjkl keys.
-The arrow keys work only if the seqroll has keyboard focus.
+            *   Added a qscrollslave to allow QScrollArea to allow the pattern editor panes to remain in sync with the seqroll when using the hjkl, arrow, and page keys.
         *   Follow-ons to issue #110:
             *   Addition of Start menu entries for Windows.
             *   Fixed access to the tutorial and manual.
 Refactored access to manual and tutorial for robustness.
             *   Added data/readme files and doc/tutorial files accidentally
                 left out of NSIS installer.
+            *   Fixed the saving of modified tempo changes.
             *   Fixed event::is_desired(), which affected changing note velocities in the pattern editor's data pane.
-                Improving (mitigating) velocity-change undo.
+Improved velocity-change undo.
             *   Fixed an error preventing changing the "background" pattern.
         *   Enhanced port-mapping to prompt the user about issues and allow for an immediate remap-and-restart.
 Lots of fixes!